Amiru150/20252R0136COSE36203/README.md

 ## Dataset Description
 The dataset contains YouTube video metadata including title, description, tags, and category ID.
 After preprocessing and mapping, a total of 11 category groups were used for classification.
+## Running Environment
+This code is designed to run in Google Colab using GPU.
+Required libraries:
+- transformers
+- datasets
+- scikit-learn
+- imbalanced-learn